jameshowe/fluentify/README.md

 ## Contribute :construction:

 There are lots of things to like about Fluentify, however, there is always room for improvement.
 More than happy to accept PRs as long as the change is for the greater good and, of course, includes covering tests.

+## License

+This project is released under the terms of the [MIT license](https://github.com/jameshowe/fluentify/blob/master/LICENSE).